zakiabdessem/backend-forestEye/README.md

 For integrating the fire detection feature in your web application, send a request with an image upload or live camera feed URL to the API.
 The API processes the request using the YOLO detection service and returns the detection results.
 The application can then display these results to the user for immediate action.

 Enjoy building and enhancing forest safety experiences with the ForestGuard API!

+## Encryption and Decryption

+In this project, we employ a combination of JWT (JSON Web Tokens) and RSA encryption to secure user data and ensure its integrity throughout the authentication process.
+This multi-layered approach to security leverages the strengths of both symmetric and asymmetric encryption methods to provide a robust defense against unauthorized data access and manipulation.